-- Orchard loppers: You’ll use these for any tough shoot or part of the vine that hand shears just aren’t strong enough to cut.
+- Orchard loppers: You’ll use these for any tough shoot or part of the vine where hand shears aren’t strong enough to cut.

 - Gardening gloves: You might have these from working around home gardens, but remember that grapes can be quite prickly.

 - Curved saw: Keep a pruning saw handy when you run into a tough branch that needs to be cut off.

-- Flagging tape: To distinguish between renewal spurs and side shoots.
+- Flagging tape: To help distinguish between renewal spurs and side shoots.

 Basic Terms of Pruning

 If you are new to growing grapes, you’ll want to become familiar with some of the basic terms of how to prune grape vines.
 This terminology will become second nature with time, but this glossary will help as you learn how to prune grape vines.

 - Fruitful wood: one-year-old wood that will produce fruit (canes, shoots, spurs, and buds).